xluffy/bash-coding-style/README.md

       done

-When using `display` form, put pipe symbol (`|`) at the beginning of of its statement.
+When using `display` form, put pipe symbol (`|`) at the beginning of its statement.
 Never put `|` at the end of a line.

 ## Variable names